Benjamin Prins (born in Lisieux, France 1982) has been directing internationally renown operas since 2012.

 - Johannes Weigand.
 STIFFELIO at the Fenice of Venice

 - Andrei Serban.
 MANON at the Vienna State Opera

 - David Pountney.
 DER KUHHANDEL at the Volksoper Vienna

 - Waut Koeken.
-PARISIAN LIFE at the Opéra National du Rhin in Strasbourg
+LA VIE PARISIENNE at the Opéra National du Rhin in Strasbourg

 - Guy Montavon.
-THE DAUGHTER OF THE REGIMENT at the Shanghai Opera
+LA FILLE DU RÉGIMENT at the Shanghai Opera

-Currently in residency at the Cité Internationale des Arts in Paris, he is writing and elaborating his future productions.
+Currently living in Paris after a residency at the Cité internationale des arts, he is writing and elaborating his future productions.

-His interest in pedagogy also led him to give masterclasses in the performing arts, notably at the Luxembourg Philharmonie and at Le Parlement de Music directed by Martin Gester.
+His interest in academics also leads him to regularly give masterclasses in the performing arts, and to conduct pedagogical productions together with Opera Fuoco (David Stern), with Luxembourg Philharmonie (Stefan Gehmacher/Pascal Sticklies) and Le Parlement de Musique (Martin Gester).